cmsc-vcu/202310-cmsc508-semester-project-cmsc508-202310-team-39/Phase2/README.md

 * Which day was most commonly streamed?
 * Calculate the end_time for one of xQc's streams
 * Now calculate the duration of each of xQc's streams
+* Who gained the most followers collectively in one stream?
 * There is a very big difference in the atmosphere of a chatroom that is just spamming the same messages verses a chatroom with actual unique thought.
 Which streamer had the most unique chatters per average view_count?
 * Create a list of the amount of money each Twitch streamer made from subscriptions.
 Make sure that partnered streamers earn $3 for each subscription, and non-partnered streamers make $2.5.